DorcasKomane/3D-Crossroads-v2/README.md

 ## How The App Was Made
-Tech stack used: JavaScript, HTML, CSS
+Tech stack used: JavaScript, HTML, CSS, Threejs

 ## Lessons Learned